 If your car is running as it should, you are seeing a thin layer of water vapor coming out of the exhaust.
 That’s why it is so alarming to see black smoke from the exhaust.
 However, you don’t need to worry if you understand what is causing it.

-In this article, we examine the meaning of black smoke from the exhaust in both diesel and petrol engines.
-We also review a few ways to repair it.
+In this article, I examine the meaning of black smoke from the exhaust in both diesel and petrol engines.
+I also review a few ways to repair it.

 What Does Black Smoke from Exhaust Mean?